ewascatalog/ewascatalog2/website/readme.md

 ## Origins of the website files

-The basic template for the website was created using the following django command:
+The basic template for the website was created using Django:
 ```
 django-admin startproject website
 ```

-The SECRET_KEY in `website/website/settings.py` was then copied to the file `../settings.env` for security reasons.
+The SECRET_KEY in `website/website/settings.py` was then copied into `settings.env` for security reasons.

 The `website/website/settings.py` file was then edited to its current form.